 What is the difference between KPIs vs OKRs vs Goals?

-Every organisation needs to connect strategy with execution more effectively.
+Every organization needs to connect strategy with execution more effectively.

 How can this be done?